See these striking photos of the Sunset Strip in all its ’60s glory

 Sure, lots of movies have captured the glamour of Tinseltown.
 But a treasure trove of never-before-seen photographs captured the actual Sunset Strip in all its groovy glory.

-The collection of 60,000 photos are newly available through an interactive experience called “12 Sunsets: Exploring Ed Ruscha’s Archive,” launched by Stamen Design and the Getty Institute.
+The collection of 60,000 photos are newly available through an interactive experience called “12 Sunsets: Exploring Ed Ruscha’s Archive,” launched by Stamen Design and the Getty Research Institute.
 The photographs were taken by Ruscha between 1965 and 2007.
 Ruscha’s style was flat, straight-on documentary photography that’s largely absent of people; he documented his cityscape as if it were a set.
 That’s because Ruscha wasn’t interested in human interest.
 The treatment “allows people to chart the enormous social and architectural changes over the past several years,” according Andrew Perchuk, deputy director of the archive who oversaw the project.

 The collection has been years in the making.
-The Getty Institute acquired around half a million photographs in 2012 that Ruscha shot around L.A.; over the past eight years a team of 50 people has been digitizing and cataloging them.
+The Getty Research Institute acquired around half a million photographs in 2012 that Ruscha shot around L.A.; over the past eight years a team of 50 people has been digitizing and cataloging them.
 (The 60,000 photos in this showcase were just taken on Sunset Blvd.—and even then, they only digitized streets Ruscha shot multiple times.)

 Now, these photos are available to the public.
 Using the interactive website, you can cruise down Sunset by dragging Ruscha’s yellow pickup along the map and see photos of the buildings that exist on either side.
 You can also search for particular landmarks, like the Whisky a Go Go, or even compare the same location years apart.